 Ray served as an officer in the United States Air Force, spending most of his two-year tour of duty as a base engineer.
 After the Air Force, he was employed by Luria Engineering Co. as general superintendent of their industrial and military construction division.

 Ray’s concern for people led him to personal involvement in firsthand on-site disaster response in Central America and Africa.
-He is known internationally for this work, and has served on the boards of several international relief agencies.
-Ray has also served on the national boards of church-related homes and shelters for abused or emotionally disadvantaged children, and skilled care and retirement facilities for older adults.
+He is known internationally for this work, and served on the boards of several international relief agencies.
+Ray also served on the national boards of church-related homes and shelters for abused or emotionally disadvantaged children, and skilled care and retirement facilities for older adults.
 His awards and public recognition for his humanitarian work are too numerous to mention.